Will the Iran-US prisoner swap lead to better relations?

 Commenting that Tehran is awaiting “bigger steps from the US for agreements on bigger issues, such as the nuclear deal”, Mohammad Marandi, an advisor to the Iranian negotiating delegation in the nuclear talks, said he hoped the prisoner exchange deal could facilitate and ease the path for continued nuclear negotiations.

 This optimism was also echoed in US media.
-Quoting an official familiar with the negotiations who spoke on the condition of anonymity, the Washington Post reported: “We see this as building trust between the two sides… There is also hope that these small steps could lead to discussion of more substantive issues such as a return to the nuclear deal — though that could be hampered by uncertainty of what sort of leadership will be running the United States after the [upcoming US presidential] elections.”
+Quoting an official familiar with the negotiations who spoke on the condition of anonymity, the Washington Post reported: “We see this as building trust between the two sides… There is also hope that these small steps could lead to [a] discussion of more substantive issues such as a return to the nuclear deal — though that could be hampered by uncertainty of what sort of leadership will be running the United States after the [upcoming US presidential] elections.”